zogzog/cubicweb/doc/tutorials/advanced/part02_security.rst

 don't want to create a new one, but to migrate the existing one.
 Let's see how to do that.

+file named file:`<X.Y.Z>_Any.py` ('Any' being there mostly for historical reasons).
-Migration commands should be put in the cube's *migration* directory, in a file named file:`<X.Y.Z>_Any.py` ('Any' being there mostly for historical reasons).
+Migration commands should be put in the cube's :file:`migration` directory, in a

-Here I'll create a *migration/0.2.0_Any.py* file containing the following
+Here I'll create a :file:`migration/0.2.0_Any.py` file containing the following
 instructions:

 .. sourcecode:: python